-Our law firm is one of a handful of highly specialized national boutiques firms that practice in the middle market Employee Stock Ownership Plan (ESOP) arena.
+Our law firm is one of a handful of highly specialized national boutique firms that practice in the middle market Employee Stock Ownership Plan (ESOP) arena.
 We advise our clients about matters related to business succession and exit planning in addition to ESOPs.

-We have three offices in Columbus, OH, Rochester NY and West Hartford CT, and we have seven lawyers.
-Our partners have equal votes and equal compensation.
+We have three offices in Columbus, OH, Rochester, NY and West Hartford, CT, and we have six lawyers.
 All of our lawyers are well known nationally as ESOP advisors.
 Our lawyers’ individual experience ranges from 10 to almost 50 years.